 Dr. Dennis M Bier, editor-in-chief of the AJCN, did not respond to a request for comment.

 One study published in the journal Clinical Infectious Diseases, compared drinking up to 10 ounces of Ocean Spray’s Cranberry Classic per day with drinking the same amout of a placebo.
 Of the 255 children who completed the trial — all who’d recently experienced a UTI — 16 percent had another UTI within a year, compared with 22 percent who received the placebo.

 While a small improvement, the hardest part, researchers noted, was getting the kids to drink the juice, a common complaint of people in cranberry juice studies.

-Research conducted by Ocean Spray researchers, however, often deliver more conclusive results, such as the case with a study published in April 2015, which concluded cranberry concentrate or juices helps prevent bacteria from adhering to the urinary tract.
+Research conducted by Ocean Spray researchers, however, often deliver more conclusive results, such as the case with a published in April 2015, which concluded cranberry concentrate or juices helps prevent bacteria from adhering to the urinary tract.

 But a review of studies regarding cranberries and UTIs performed in 2012 found “Cranberry juice does not appear to have a significant benefit in preventing UTIs and may be unacceptable to consume in the long term.”

 So how can the same evidence lead to conflicting advice?